Supporting young learners in Kakuma Refugee Camp

 Having exposure to reading materials like the new books from Book Aid International is improving the children’s literacy outcomes.
 Supplementary readers go a long way in developing children’s reading abilities, improving their vocabulary, retention in retelling and comprehension.

-Also, reading storybooks during leisure time provides refugee learners with an opportunity to forget different psychological challenges they face in the camp.
+Also, reading storybooks during leisure time provides refugee learners with an opportunity to forget different challenges they face in the camp.

 There’s people of many different nationalities in Kakuma – are books in English useful?

 English is the official language of instruction under the Kenyan Curriculum that is used in Kakuma Refugee Camp.
 It is therefore mandatory for every learner in the camp to learn the language in order to benefit from education.”